RafeedF/1-Implant_Dimensions_Analysis/README.md

 Analysis will be conducted on Microsoft Power BI.

 ## Executive Summary
-Dimensional analysis of passed Size A and B implants demonstrated that implant measurements were consistent across the board, with both sizes achieving volumes close to the target volume specifications, deviating by +2.35% and -0.35% respectively, thereby demonstrating accuracy.
+Dimensional analysis of passed Size A and B implants revealed that implant measurements were consistent across the board, with both sizes achieving volumes close to the target volume specifications, deviating by +2.35% and -0.35% respectively, thereby demonstrating accuracy.
 The low % relative standard deviations (%RSD) observed for Size and B implants of 1.93% and 2.12% also showed high levels of precision.
 This indicated that the cutting output of Size A and Size B implants during manufacture was satisfactory and appropriate for upscaled production.
 Pass rate assessments showed that Size A implants were more susceptible to failing volume specifications than Size B implants, with overall pass rates of 73.5% and 93.8% respectively.
-Trend-over-time analysis of the two implant sizes suggest that though there is no significant trending changes in volume over time for both size groups, Size A demonstrates a slight increase in pass-rates over time, whereas Size B remains almost constant.
-A possible reason for this may be improvements in cutting techniques over time, given Size A implants were cut and inspected before the Size B implants, where production technicians would be more experienced in the process.
+Trend-over-time analysis of the two implant sizes suggested that though there were no significant trending changes in volume over time for both size groups, Size A demonstrated a slight increase in pass-rates over time, whereas Size B remained near-constant.
 Assessment of individual implants volumes revealed that a significant proportion of failed Size A implants tended to exceed the upper volume specification, indicating the cutting device may require slight recalibration to lower implant volumes.
 Majority of Size B implants however were sufficiently within the target volume window and therefore no adjustments are necessary.

 ## Dataset Overview
-Instrument collects all data.
-Exportable Excel file for the two FP batches (80 and 160 mcg).
+The digital microscope collects and records all data as measurements are taken, and is saved as an exportable Excel file.
-Dataset consists of the following columns:
+Datasets consist of the following columns:
 - Implant #
 - Time of Measurement (Date/Time)
 - OK/NG (Passed or Failed on Volume Specification)